aidanblancoo/aidanblancoo/README.md

 Here are some things about him:

-- 🌱 He is currently studying at Old Dominion University
+- 🌱 Recently graduated from Old Dominion University.
+And recently finished his internship of 2 years at Jefferson Lab.
 - 💬 Ask him about star wars, sports, or valorant.
 - ⚡ Fun fact: He used to have 5 chickens.
 - 📫 How to reach him: aibigblue@gmail.com